secretsciencelab/secretcampfire/README.md

 1. Click [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 2. Enter a name for your app.
-This name will be used as your blog's address.
+This name will become your blog's address.
 E.g. if you enter `secretcampfire`, your blog's address will be `secretcampfire.herokuapp.com`.
 Click `Deploy app`.

 3. Go to [dashboard.heroku.com](https://dashboard.heroku.com) and select your app.